Tableau

 Requirements

-A Warehouse type integration must already be configured to complete the first ingestion of this integration.
+Before you connect Tableau, make sure the following are in place.
+You need a Warehouse type integration configured to complete the first ingestion of this integration.

 For all Tableau clients: